Nixx-K/write-it-up-angular-project/README.md

-# SocialApp
+# Write It UP
-Social network made with Angular, Spring Boot (Java), Keycloak and MySQL.
+Social network for writers and readers made with Angular, Spring Boot (Java), Keycloak and MySQL.

-This application allows:
+This application allows to:
 - Create an account
 - Modify your profile picture and other data
 - Create posts